 B.A.
 Anthropology & B.S.
 Gender Studies (2000), University of Utah

-Research and teaching specializations: Tourism, museums, global and local heritage/historical sites; disaster, violence and genocide studies; anthropology of space and place; affect, memory, and historicity; critical heritage studies; consumption and commodification; visual anthropology; sociolinguistics and anthroposemiotics; contemporary visual and material culture; vernacular photography and souvenirs; cultures of collecting; landscape and built environment history; death and mourning; social justice movements; teaching with technology; social media and public interest anthropology; Geographical regions of specialization: United States, Caribbean, South and Central America.
+Research and teaching specializations: Tourism studies, museums, global and local heritage/historical sites; "dark tourism" and disaster, violence and genocide studies; anthropology of space and place; affect, memory, and historicity; critical heritage studies; consumption and commodification; visual anthropology; sociolinguistics and anthroposemiotics; contemporary visual and material culture; vernacular and tourist photography and souvenirs; cultures of collecting; landscape and built environment history; death and mourning; social justice movements; teaching with technology; social media and public interest anthropology; Geographical regions of specialization: United States, Caribbean, South and Central America.

 2011 Heritage that Hurts: Tourists in the Memoryscapes of September 11.
 Walnut Creek: Left Coast Press.